-Seeking Fair Treatment in Alimony Cases
+Seeking Fair Treatment In Alimony Matters

-How Does California Spousal Support/Alimony Work?
+How Does Spousal Support/Alimony Work In California?

 There are two different kinds of spousal support in California.
 Depending on the circumstances of your divorce, one or both of these types may affect your case:

 Temporary spousal support: This kind of support may be ordered to be paid while the divorce action is pending.
 It is most commonly awarded in cases where the difference in the incomes of the spouses is great.
 California uses guidelines that suggest the amount of temporary support to be paid while any action is pending to try and keep the parties in a position to maintain until the judgment is final.

 Permanent spousal support: Contrary to its name, permanent alimony does not last forever.
 It simply lasts for an extended period following the divorce.
 How long support lasts depends on how long you were married.
 There may be many other factors in play when determining how much support to pay and how long the support will last.
 Some of these are:

 - The age and health of each spouse